-Building a Community of Leaders to strengthen and consolidate bilateral relations within a European framework
+Building a Community of Leaders to strengthen and consolidate bilateral relations within a European framework.

-About the Italian-French Dialogues
+How the Italian-French Dialogues for Europe came about

 In 2018, LUISS University in Rome and Sciences Po in Paris, in collaboration with The European House - Ambrosetti, launched the “Italian-French Dialogue for Europe”.
 Its goal is to bring together on a regular basis French and Italian leaders to discuss, in a private and open environment, priority issues for business and the economy, and, more generally, the future of Europe and the younger generations by outlining strategies and proposals to further strengthen relations between the two countries.